 - Keep WIP in sync.
 If you keep the rule that people will have to estimate stories anyway, they will ask in a chat or in person about estimating the given story.
 That helps people say “Umm, you know, I wouldn’t start this story now.
 There are a lot of things we can test or review”.
 It is a well worth benefit.

 I have just mentioned I am always surprised when I plot graphs about what we do.
 And that is a quite good reason to get graphs.
-Sometimes simple graphs like a breakdown of the story size or the story type (bug, feature, IT feature and so on) will tell things you really did not know about your work.
-Recently I have started showing those graphs to my workmates and I noticed something very important I have always ignored so far.
-They care about the insights, they care a lot.
-I often found myself in situations where my manager would tell me “we need more developers for your team” or “we need another QA person” and I would not be able to explain the reasoning on my own.
-Graphs help people understand why you want to change something and help them see things that are not obvious.
+Sometimes simple graphs like a breakdown of the story size or the story type (bug, feature, IT feature and so on) will show things you did not know about your work.
+Whenever I show these graphs to my teams, I’m happy to see they care about the insights, they care a lot.
+And they will ask questions which will lead to further improvements in your process.
+A warning for those managing one than more team: these graphs are not meant to measure any absolute quality of your teams.
+So you should not use them to compare them.
+To be fair, you shouldn’t be comparing them anyway.

-This process is serving us very well but I do prefer to warn people once again: this is not a silver bullet.
-And I do not think it is the main reason for the success of a team.
+This process served me well for a decade now but I do prefer to warn people once again: it is no silver bullet.
 In the end, every technique you end up using to organise your day is a set of trade-offs, a specific set of limitations you give to yourself in order not to lose control completely.
 They all work this way and Kanban is not special.
-As of today I am fully convinced the key of good management is communication.
-It is the hard part, the challenging one.
-And probably the starting point of my next article.
-Thank you very much for reading!
+I am convinced the key of good management and effective teams is communication.
+It is the hard part, the really challenging one.
+We often mistake faults in our communication for faults in our processes.
+I will tackle in another article soon enough.